 Tube Factory artspace, 1125 S. Cruft St. Indianapolis, IN 46203

-Tube Factory is open to everyone as a public place for culture, community, and creativity and features a contemporary art exhibition space and areas for people to get together.
+Tube Factory is a hybrid between an art museum and community center.
+Open to everyone as a public place for culture, community, and creativity and features four contemporary art exhibition galleries as well as areas for people to get together.
 It’s also home base for Big Car Collaborative’s work across Indianapolis and elsewhere.
 Tube Factory features rotating exhibits, interactive projects, space to hang out, a reference library and free books for teens and kids to take home, an outdoor gathering space, and much more to find through exploring.
 Tube Factory is an independent, noncommercial, nonprofit, artist-run space not directly affiliated with religious, political, or governmental entities.
 We care strongly about our neighborhood, city, state, country, and planet.

 Open Monday-Friday, 9 a.m. to 6 p.m. and Saturday 11 a.m. to 3 p.m. — plus special events.
 Tube is also open until 10 p.m. each First Friday.
 Closed on holidays.
 Admission is free.
 Some events may have ticket prices.